russellrosario/JavaScripter/README.md

 ## 🤔 Why?

-I started a bootcamp at the University of Miami and wanted to have an organized repository of diagrams, references, and cheatsheets to help guide me along the process of becoming a full stack developer.
-The bootcamp focused on the MERN stack (MongoDB, Express, React, Node) so the materials organized in this repo will be primarily focused on this stack.
+I started a bootcamp at the University of Miami and wanted to have an organized repository of diagrams, references, and cheatsheets to reference whenever I forgot how something worked.
+The bootcamp focused on the MERN stack (MongoDB, Express, React, Node) so the materials organized in this repository will be primarily focused on this stack.

 ## 🙌🏼 Want to Contribute?